lucas29183/lucas29183.github.br/README.md

 2

 -👋 Hi, I’m @lucas29183
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... a
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... e
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... i
-- 📫 How to reach me ...
+- 📫 How to reach me ... o

 <!---
 lucas29183/lucas29183 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.